immobiliare/fastify-sentry/README.md

 fastify.get('/user/:id', async (req, reply) => {
     const user = await getUserFromStorage(req.params.id);
     if (user.blocked) {
-        // Beware of using Sentry in routes handlers, it is very slow!
-        // It is just shown here just as an example of usage outside fastify
-        // error handler.
         fastify.Sentry.captureMessage('Blocked user tried to get in');
         ...
     } else {